Freedom means being able to participate in the creation of your own future.

 2007 FIRE Conference – Glen Interviews Kim Stanley Robinson – Video

 The Stategic News Service annual conference, FiRe (Future In Review) is a must-attend event.
-You can link to video of Glen’s on-stage interview with Kim Stanley Robinson (Windows Media View required) at the 2007 conference.
-FiRe conferences explore technology and other issues looking at the next 3-5 years.
-This particular session is all about looking “even further” into the future.
-Science Fiction writer Kim Stanley Robinson was sharp and to the point in discussing his so called “Science in the capital” 3-novel series, which raises important warnings about the near term impact of severe climate change.
+Here is video of Glen’s on-stage interview with science fiction author Kim Stanley Robinson.
+Kim Stanley Robinson was sharp and to the point in discussing his so called “Science in the capital” 3-novel series, which raises important warnings about the near term impact of severe climate change.

 2006 FIRE Conference – Glen Interviews Vernor Vinge – Video

-The Stategic News Service annual conference, FiRe (Future In Review) is a must-attend event.
-You can link to video of Glen’s on-stage interview with Vernor Vinge (Windows Media View required) at the 2006 conference.
+The Strategic News Service annual conference, FiRe (Future In Review) is a must-attend event.
+Here is video of Glen’s on-stage interview with science fiction author Vernor Vinge the conference.
 FiRe conferences explore technology and other issues looking at the next 3-5 years.
 This particular session is all about looking “even further” into the future, and it was a treat to learn some of Vernor’s ideas.